Get Involved/Issue Reporting

 If you find an issue that's marked as RESOLVED FIXED that seems to describe your issue, do not re-open it or post a new comment in it.
 Issues that look alike often have subtly different root causes that need to be fixed separately.
 Instead, submit a new bug report and mention the one you found that's marked as already fixed.

-If none of the Bugzilla tickets returned by the search seem to describe your issue, proceed to step 6.
+If none of the Bugzilla tickets returned by the search seem to describe your issue, proceed.

 Summary

-Every Bugzilla ticket needs a good title, which goes in the "Summary" field.
-A good title succinctly describes the issue, can be read as a complete sentence, and avoids using charged language.
+In the "Summary" field, write a good title that succinctly describes the issue, can be read as a complete sentence, and avoids using charged language.

 Software versions

-If your issue involves a KDE app, we need to know the app version; you can find that in the Program itself, in the Help menu > About <program> window.
+If your issue involves a KDE app, we also need to know the app version; you can find that in the program itself, in the Help menu > About <program> window.

 Things to avoid